pankajkmishra/NodeLab/readme.md

 ## Tutorials
 ## 1.1
-Generate uniform points inside a circle within a bounding box (-1,1)^2.
+Generate nodes inside a circle within a bounding box (-1,1)^2 with no control points.
 ```matlab
 clear varibale; close all; clc
 box    = [-1,-1; 1,1];